 16:00 – Linda claimed to miss Bruce by a hair’s breadth because Ray drove him to Betty so that they could discuss Game of Death.
 The doorman claimed that Ray left Beverly Heights at this time.
 What happened there from 16:00 to 22:00 is anyone’s guess.
 Bruce was more likely fatally stabbed.
 His bare torso was never photographed by the medical examiner or even the coroner.
 It was enough time to get rid of him and clean up any blood residue (this was before ultraviolet lights were invented to detect blood splatter).
 A female employee, Ma Cheh, reported that she heard Bruce shouting crazily and banging on the door in the evening.

 18:30 – Lee didn’t turn up at the restaurant, so Charles Lowe phones his home.
 Someone at the receiving end says that he isn’t there and something happened.
 Lowe goes to the house.
 He sees four of Lee’s stuntmen and his son – Brandon.
-The latter claims (in broken Cantonese) that his dad was working on a movie.
+The latter claims (in broken Cantonese) that his dad is working on a movie.
 The men look so sad.
 One stuntman says that he doesn’t think Lee will be coming back.
 Lowe asks which hospital is he based at.
 The men are really secretive, so he can’t get any more info from them.
 He leaves and goes home.
 This reminds me of the scene in Game of Death II (a.k.a.
 Tower of Death) when the pseudo-Bruce actor is stopped by four corpse guards.
 Anyway, the official time of death was 20:00.